Payal1461/Obesity-Classification-ML/README.md

 # Obesity-Classification-ML
-Predicting obesity levels using machine learning techniques.
+Predicting obesity levels using machine learning technique(logistic regression)

 It includes preprocessing (encoding & scaling), model training, and evaluation using metrics like accuracy, confusion matrix, and classification report.